emkayyou/essays/README.md

 ## Stef's Pecan Image

 ### Geography of the Pecan
-This image exhibits the area of the United States where the Pecan Tree is native to. <span data-mouseover-image-zoomto="7,119,687,643">
+This image exhibits the area of the United States where the Pecan Tree is native to. <span data-mouseover-image-zoomto="7,119,687,643">As one can see, the pecan was mostly located in the Southern area of America near the Mississippi River.
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageImage/42277934"
        label="Pecan Growing"
        description="Showing the range of the Pecan"
        license="public domain">